nsbasic/voltbuilder-user/README.md

 **Who is NSB Corporation?**

-We started in 1993 at the introduction of the Newton, when we observed the need for easier to use development tools.
-Our first product, NS Basic/Newton, was an immediate success.
-When the Newton was cancelled, we introduced our next product: NS Basic/Palm.
-It also sold well.
-A while after, we added NS Basic/CE.
+We started in 1993 at the introduction of the Newton to fill the need for easier to use development tools.
+Our first product, NS Basic/Newton, was a success.
+When the Newton was cancelled, we introduced NS Basic/Palm.
+It also did well, so we added NS Basic/CE.

-In 2010, we realized that the speed of JavaScript on mobile devices was beginning to get serious.
+In 2010, we realized that JavaScript on mobile devices was getting fast.
 Web pages in those days used a bit of JavaScript to augment the page: Could we flip things around and make JavaScript the core of web pages, driving the HTML and CSS?
-That resulted in AppStudio, which targeted iOS and Android.
-AppStudio now has thousands of users in over 80 countries.
-In addition, more than 2 million students have learned how to program using it.
+That resulted in AppStudio, targeting iOS and Android.
+It now has thousands of users in over 80 countries.
+More than 2 million students have learned how to program using it.

 The [same core group of developers](https://www.nsbasic.com/app/team/) has been at work on AppStudio for many years.
-We enjoy what we’re doing - we’ve built up a [loyal base of customers](https://www.nsbasic.com/app/kudos/) by treating them fairly and providing great support.
+We enjoy what we’re doing - we’ve built a [loyal base of customers](https://www.nsbasic.com/app/kudos/) by treating them fairly and providing great support.

 **What is VoltBuilder?**